serge-web/3rd-party/README.md

 ```

-Alternatively, you can provide the URL of the wargame you want to connect to in the "Wargame URL" input field:
+Alternatively, you can provide the URL of the wargame you want to connect to in the "Enter the Wargame URL" input field:

 ```base
 http://localhost:8080/?wargame=wargame-l6nngxlk&access=umpire